1player/uvm32/README.md

 ## Features

-* Bytecode example apps written in C, Zig and Rust
+* Bytecode example apps written in C, Zig, Rust and assembly
 * Non-blocking design, preventing misbehaving bytecode from stalling the host
 * No assumptions about host IO capabilities (no stdio)
 * Simple, opinionated execution model
-* Safe minimalistic FFI
+* Safe minimally typed FFI
 * Small enough for "if this then that" scripts/plugins, capable enough for much more

 Although based on a fully fledged CPU emulator, uvm32 is intended for executing custom script like logic, not for simulating hardware.